 Mercedes-Benz Stadium has numerous amenities.
 The stadium has 7,500 club seats, 180 luxury suites and numerous clubs and lounges including the Champions Lounge, behind the Falcon’s bench.
 Open to all fans, is the 100 Yard Club, a football field-length themed gathering and socializing area with concessions, bars and a beer garden.
 The stadium has over 600 concession areas with the cheapest concession prices in any professional sport.
 The stadium features many unique eating options, including Molly B’s Cookhouse, a southern-style chophouse.
 In addition to the halo videoboard, there is a 100-foot high mega column 3D video board and multiple LED ribbon boards to provide highlights and game stats.

 Construction of the $1.5 billion Mercedes-Benz Stadium began in April 204.
 The Falcons partnered with the Georgia World Congress Center Authority (GWCCA) to build the stadium.
 The GWCCA owns the stadium, and the Falcons operate the stadium.

-On September 17, 2017 the Atlanta Falcons will play their first game at Mercedes-Benz Stadium against the Green Bay Packers.
+On September 17, 2017 the Atlanta Falcons played their first game at Mercedes-Benz Stadium against the Green Bay Packers.
 Not only is the stadium home to the Falcons, but is the home to the MLS Atlanta United FC and the annual Chick-fil-A Bowl college football playoff game.
-The stadium will be hosting many premier sporting events in the coming years including the 2018 College Football Playoff Championship game, Super Bowl LIII in 2019 and the 2020 Final Four Men’s Basketball Championship.
+It also hosts many high profile events including the 2018 College Football Playoff Championship game and Super Bowl LIII in 2019.